 Ethics of Ear Cropping

 Ear cropping has been a point of contention for decades both in the United States and around the world.
-The American Veterinary Medical Association has a wealth of information on their website about the legality and ethics of ear cropping and other elective veterinary surgeries.
+The AVMA has a wealth of information on their website about the legality and ethics of ear cropping and other elective veterinary surgeries.

 While ear cropping is technically legal in the United States, individual states have their own laws and regulations regarding elective veterinary surgeries such as ear cropping, tail docking, de-vocalization, and tattooing and piercing.